section-engineering-education/engineering-education/articles/introduction-to-wireless-networking/index.md

 The planet has been becoming increasingly mobile over the past five years.
 As a consequence, the world's conventional ways of networking have proved insufficient to address the challenges raised by our current collective lifestyle.
 When users need to be connected by physical cables to a network, their movement is drastically reduced.
 However, wireless networking does not face such a constraint and enables the user of the network to move much more freely.
 As a result, wireless technologies are invading "fixed" or "wired" networks in the conventional realm.
-To someone who travels on a daily basis, this move is apparent.
+To someone who travels daily, this move is apparent.

 A whole new industry has been developed by wireless networking for voice telephony.
 Adding mobile access to the telephony mix had profound influences on the voice calls market because callers could be connected to individuals, not computers.
 We are at the height of an equally profound shift in networking for computers.
 Wireless telephony has been popular since, regardless of venue, it allows people to communicate with each other.
 For Internet access, modern technology aimed at computer networks promise to do the same.
-This far, 802.11 has become the most popular wireless data networking technology.
+Thus far, 802.11 has become the most popular wireless data networking technology.

 In this article, we are going to discuss the following: